 - Difficulty swallowing.
 Bone spurs in the neck can put pressure on your esophagus.
-The pressure from bone spurs can also cause a hoarse voice or sleep apnea, a sleep disorder in which you stop breathing repeatedly.
+The pressure from bone spurs can also cause a hoarse voice or sleep apnea, a sleep disorder in which you stop breathing repeatedly during sleep.
 Rarely, this can become serious and might require surgery to remove the bone spurs.

-To determine whether you have DISH, your doctor may begin with a physical examination of your spine and joints.
-He or she will press lightly on your spine and joints to feel for abnormalities.
-Pain from the pressure on your spine may be a clue to the diagnosis.
-DISH may cause pain at the point where the affected tendon or ligament attaches to a bone.
+To determine whether you have DISH, your doctor might begin with a physical examination of your spine and joints.
+He or she will press lightly on your spine and joints to feel for abnormalities and check your range of motion.

-Because of the relationship between DISH and conditions such as obesity, insulin resistance and type 2 diabetes, treating those conditions may slow or halt the progression of DISH.
+Because of the relationship between DISH and conditions such as obesity, insulin resistance and type 2 diabetes, treating those conditions might slow or halt the progression of DISH.

-Treatment for pain caused by DISH is similar to that of other joint ailments.
-Your doctor may recommend acetaminophen (Tylenol, others) or nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil, Motrin IB, others).
-More severe pain can be treated with corticosteroid injections.
+Your doctor might recommend over-the-counter pain relievers, such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin IB, others).
+More-severe pain can be treated with corticosteroid injections.

 Physical therapy can reduce the stiffness associated with DISH.
-Exercises may also increase your range of motion in your joints.
+Exercises might also increase the range of motion in your joints.
 Ask your doctor about specific exercises you can do.
-He or she may refer you to a physical therapist for further guidance.
+He or she might refer you to a physical therapist for further guidance.

-Surgery may be required in rare cases when diffuse idiopathic skeletal hyperostosis causes severe complications.
-People who experience difficulty swallowing due to large bone spurs in the neck may need surgery to remove the bone spurs.
-Surgery may also relieve pressure on the spinal cord caused by diffuse idiopathic skeletal hyperostosis.
+Surgery might be needed in rare cases when diffuse idiopathic skeletal hyperostosis causes severe complications.
+People who have difficulty swallowing due to large bone spurs in the neck might need surgery to remove the bone spurs.
+Surgery might also relieve pressure on the spinal cord caused by DISH.

 Lifestyle and home remedies